-The rest of this article is organized as follows.
+The remainder of this paper is organized as follows.
 Section II reviews the background of this work.
 Section III presents discussions and examples of the two research questions.
-Subsequently, we verify our proposal in Section IV with experiments and analysis, and make discussions in Section V. Finally, Section VI concludes this article.
+Subsequently, we verify our proposal in Section IV with experiments and analysis, and make discussions in Section V. Finally, we present our conclusions and talk about future works in Section VI.
+For easier checking, we summarize the notations that are important and frequently used in this paper in Table I.